Apple iOS 12 review: Less mess

 Siri, suggestions and shortcuts

 You probably know Siri best as a chatty virtual assistant (and one with a bad rap, no less).
 In iOS 12, though, you'll see Siri pop up in ways you might not have seen coming.
-If you miss a call from a friend, a notification will pop up to make sure you call them back.
-If you have a calendar event set for very early in the morning, Siri will mention that setting an early alarm might be a good idea.
-Rather than just wait for you to ask for help, this year's version of Siri actively tries to help you get things done.
+If you miss a call from a friend, a notification will pop up to make sure you call her back.
+If you have a calendar event set for early in the morning, Siri will mention that setting an early alarm might be a good idea.
+Rather than wait for you to ask for help, this year's version of Siri actively tries to help you get things done.

 These suggestions are part of Siri's new shortcuts, and the assist looks at a long list of data points to figure out what it should suggest to you and when.
-Your location, the current time, how you're moving — Siri keeps tabs on all these and more to help inform its suggestions.
-While that might sound a little creepy, all of that behavioral data stays on your iOS device, and genuinely helps Siri feel more proactive.
+Your location, the current time, how you're moving -- Siri keeps tabs on all these and more to help inform its suggestions.
+While that might sound a little creepy, all that behavioral data stays on your iOS device and genuinely helps Siri feel more proactive.
 In my experience, these new suggestions don't pop up too frequently, but that'll almost certainly change as developers continue to give Apple's assistant access to the data and actions contained in their apps.

 I sort of prefer the serendipitous way Siri shows me shortcuts when it thinks I need them, but you can also create your own voice-activated shortcuts in your device's settings.
-It's about as straightforward as the process could be: you just pick an app action you'd like Siri to fire up and record a voice command.
-So far, these homemade shortcuts have come in really handy when I'm sitting down to interview someone ("Hey Siri, start recording" creates a voice memo) or catching up on news at the end of the day ("Hey Siri, news me" takes to me Apple News's spotlighted stories).
-And if you want to take this whole thing just a little further, there's the new Shortcuts app.
+It's about as straightforward as the process could be: You pick an app action you'd like Siri to fire up and record a voice command.
+So far, these homemade shortcuts have come in handy when I'm sitting down to interview someone ("Hey Siri, start recording" creates a voice memo) or catching up on news at the end of the day ("Hey Siri, news me" takes to me Apple News's spotlighted stories).
+And if you want to take this whole thing a little further, there's the new Shortcuts app.